gabaconrado/ginger-donkey/README.md

 ## Description

-The lazy Pokémon players utility, it shows the weaknesses of a given type
+The lazy Pokémon players utility, it shows the matchup information for given type(s)

 ## Usage

-Simply invoke the tool with the types as parameters:
+Simply invoke the tool with the types as parameters in lower case and separated by spaces:

 ```bash
 $ cd src/ginger_donkey